- Extradition Institute

 Issuing system

-The issue of extraditing criminals is also addressed in the constitutions of Russia, France, Germany, Ireland, Italy, Portugal, and Spain.
+The issue of extraditing criminals from non-extradition countries is also addressed in the constitutions of Russia, France, Germany, Ireland, Italy, Portugal, and Spain.
 In European countries, extradition matters are typically decided by judicial bodies, specifically ordinary criminal courts.
 However, many countries acknowledge the possibility of establishing special courts to handle extradition issues.
 This is mentioned in the legislative acts and legal literature of Austria, Denmark, France, Portugal, Switzerland, and Spain.
-Iceland, Finland, and Sweden also do not rule out the creation of special courts for dealing with extradition matters.
+Iceland, Finland, and Sweden, legal and international cooperation agreements also between non-extradition countries, do not rule out the creation of special courts for dealing with extradition matters.

 Brief historical overview